Don’t Want to End Up With Your Electronics in Pieces? Here’s How to Pack for a Move.

-Electronics are among the most expensive and most-used items people own, so protecting them and the information they contain is a major consideration when you’re preparing for a move.
+Electronics are among the most expensive and most-used items people own, so protecting them and the information they contain is a major consideration when you’re preparing to pack for a move.
 Here are some ways to protect these valuable items and avoid headaches when setting things up again in your new place.

 Back up your data

 Always prepare for the worst just in case.
 Make sure all of your important files and information is copied to the cloud or to disk.

 Disconnecting your electronics

 Using colored stickers to label cords is a useful way to keep track of how to reconnect your devices after the move.
 Attach a sticker with the same color to each end of every cable and next to the sockets where they connect.
 Wrap a white sticker around each cable and write which device it connects with a marker, then do the same for any power adapters connected to each device.
 Place all labels and adapters in a sealed plastic bag.
 Remove any batteries in your remote controls and other devices, especially if you plan to store them for any length of time — batteries can corrode and damage electronics.
 Also make sure to remove any disks or other media from DVD players and computers.